Texhoma, Oklahoma

 Texhoma is a town in Texas County, Oklahoma, United States.
-The population was 856 at the 2020 census.
+The population was 596 at the 2020 census.
 Texhoma is a divided city with the Texas–Oklahoma state border separating the town from Texhoma, Texas.
 The name of the town is a portmanteau of Texas and Oklahoma.
 Founded around the Rock Island Railroad laying tracks through the area, much of the town's local economy is from ranching and livestock.

 History

 Before No Man's Land was opened for settlers in 1890, the area now known as the Oklahoma Panhandle was sparsely settled ranchland.
 After the opening, filing occurred on some of the land near the CCC Ranch, mostly by the cowboys, and sold to the ranch as soon as proved up.
 Expansion of the Rock Island Railroad tracks from Liberal, Kansas to Santa Rosa, New Mexico spurred the settlement's formation.

 A post office named Loretta was established May 7, 1898, but anticipating the railroad, the post office in 1901 moved and changed its name to Texhoma, said name referring to the community's location on the state line.
 Very few claims were filed on until the railroad was assured.
 The town grew quickly to a population near 1,000, serving as the closest railroad town to the people who lived as far north and west as present Boise City, and south into the Texas Panhandle to the present town of Gruver.

-The land was quickly homesteaded and proved to be a rich agricultural area.
+After a 1932 survey moved the border south by about 365 feet, most of the businesses in the Texhoma in Texas were moved into the Oklahoma.